psawicki5/Python-GUI-mp3-Player/README.md

 Help:
 * to add songs to playlist click 'add to list' button and choose mp3 files to add (you can choose multiple files)
-* to play clikc 'play' button
+* to play click 'play' button
-* to start/stop music clikc 'toggle' button
+* to start/stop music click 'toggle' button
-* to play next/prevoius song click 'next'/'previous' button
+* to play next/previous song click 'next'/'previous' button

 After current song ends, next song on the list will be played.